haniazam/International_Organized_Violence/README.md

 ## Terminology

-**Conflicts vs Dyads:**
+**Conflicts vs Dyads**:
-> Conflicts are defined in terms of a single actor being targeted while dyads involve two armed and opposing actors.
+ Conflicts are defined in terms of a single actor being targeted while dyads involve two armed and opposing actors.
 For example, the Government of Bolivia has been involved in three dyads:
 1. Government of Bolivia vs Popular Revolutionary Movement
 2. Government of Bolivia vs MNR
 3. Government of Bolivia vs ELN